AAV13/supply_chain_project/README.md

 The system analyzes inventory levels, predicts reorder points, provides strategic alerts about logistical risks, and uses a Large Language Model (Google Gemini) to deliver human-readable summaries and action plans.

+##📈 Results and Business Impact
+Actionable Insights: The analysis successfully identified key bottlenecks in the supply chain and highlighted the most profitable products and markets, providing a clear path for strategic business decisions.

+Predictive Power: The demand forecasting model provides a reliable tool for inventory management, helping to prevent overstocking and stockouts.

+Strategic Recommendations: Based on the findings, key recommendations include:

+Reviewing logistics partners for the Western US region.

+Increasing stock levels for the top 5 product categories during peak sales months (identified as September-November).

+Developing targeted marketing campaigns for the most profitable customer segments.

 ## Key Features
 ### API & Forecasting Engine
 * **Multi-Model Demand Forecasting:** Trains a separate, specialized `Prophet` model for each product category.